 Research will focus on documenting the return of the natural ecosystem.
 Current and future studies include investigations into water quality, hydrology, soils, vegetation communities, and wildlife.

-The property will be managed by UCSB staff.
-Efforts will include building management, mowing, other vegetation management, and security.
+The Cheadle Center for Biodiversity and Ecological Restoration is actively restoring habitats and construction of trails and bridges is in progress.
+The site is not accessible to the public during this construction and restoration phase.
 UCSB has appointed an interim management team to address any immediate needs.
-Neighbors and community members may contact this team by phone at: 805.893.2191 or via e-mail at: email@example.com.
+Neighbors and community members may contact this team by phone at: 805.893.2191 or via e-mail at: firstname.lastname@example.org.

-Please attend public meetings and workshops, and provide your comments.
-A list of upcoming events may be found on the website http://www.openspace.vcadmin.ucsb.edu.
-In addition, ecological restoration opportunities are ongoing in the immediate vicinity of the North Campus Open Space and volunteers are always needed.
-If you’d like to learn more about local plants and wildlife, and lend a hand in restoration activities, please visit CCBER’s website: http://ccber.ucsb.edu/
+Ecological restoration opportunities are ongoing at the North Campus Open Space, and volunteers are always needed.
+There is a community planting event every second Saturday of the month.
+See the current NCOS newsletter for details.
+If you’d like to learn more about local plants and wildlife, and lend a hand in other restoration activities, please visit CCBER’s website: https://ccber.ucsb.edu/

 Please contact the Office of Public Affairs and Communication at 805.893.2191 or email email@example.com.